-It's simply the most accurate and in-depth portrayal of the Battle ever made!
+It's simply the most accurate and in-depth presentation of the Battle ever made!

-Observe animated battle maps that will provide you with a clear picture of the simultanious events that were happening at different locations.
+Observe animated battle maps that will provide you with a clear picture of the simultaneous events that were happening at different locations.

 Compare the strengths and weaknesses of the carriers, aircraft, and torpedoes used by both sides.